ohler55/wabur/tutorial/lesson-1/README.md

 ## Application Design

-The first step in building any application it deciding what to build.
-WAB is object based to the design and planning will follow an object based design.
-With that in mind, building a blog will require blog entries so an Entry will be the primary object type in the application.
+The first step in building any application is deciding what to build.
+WABuR or simply WAB will follow an object based design.
+With that in mind, building a blog will require blog entries so an Entry will be the primary object-type in the application.

-An Entry will initially have two attributes, a title and content.
-Later more attributes will be added but to start with those two attributes will be sufficient.
+An Entry will initially have two attributes, a **title** and **content**.
+Later more attributes will be added but initially, those two attributes will be sufficient.
 The canonical data representation is JSON so in this tutorial JSON will be used to describe objects and data.

 For the blog a list of Entries is desired.
-In addition the standard CRUD operations of Create, Read, Update, and Delete will be desired in the displays as well as the rest of the application implementation.
+Additionally, the standard CRUD operations of Create, Read, Update, and Delete will be desired in the displays as well as the rest of the application implementation.